monsoonmaelstrom/book2/book2.md

 “Why?”

 “Because seeing the future… that way lies madness, Hazel,” Davy sighs.
 “Giorgi was right when he said Alexandria is nervous all the time, but he was wrong about the reason why.
-From what I understand, seeing the future isn’t like looking out of a window and watching what’s happening on the street,” Davy says, watching me closely to see if I’ll disagree.
+From what I understand, seeing the future isn’t like looking out of a window and watching what’s happening on the street,” Davy asserts, watching me closely to see if I’ll disagree.
 “It’s hints and ideas, fleeting impressions and half-forgotten dreams.
 It’s hard to know what’s real and what’s not.
 It’s hard to tell which things are really glimpses of the future and which things your imagination has conjured because it was bored.

-“Like the stones,” Davy said.
-“You had no idea why it was important, just that it was, right?”
+“Like the stones,” Davy interrogates.
+“You had no idea why they were important, just that they were, right?”

 I nod.
 I had no idea why I was preoccupied with them for months.

 “And holding your breath?”

-“It seemed like it could be useful,” I say in a small voice.
+“It seemed like it could be useful,” I answer in a small voice.

 “*That’s* why you didn’t teach Liam. *That’s* why you got mad when I asked why you hadn’t,” Alex states.